andi-g/xovis/README.md

 ## Visualize

 * Open up a browser and open the index.html file in this repo.

+      open index.html

+  or

+      xdg-open index.html

 **Enjoy the beautiful view!**